writeme-project/writeme/README.md

 ```bash
 writeme --path 'path/to/your/project'
 ```
 Use `writeme --help` to see all the available options.

+If you are interested in learning more read the [wiki](https://github.com/writeme-project/writeme/wiki)
 # 📄 License <a name="license"></a>
 <a href="https://github.com/writeme-project/writeme.git/blob/master/LICENSE" target="_blank">
     GNU General Public License